-“My father just asked how to make the breading on fried zucchini stick (better)?
-He just made some but the bread crumbs didn't stick to the zucchini very well.
-He dipped zucchini slices into egg and then bread crumbs.
-The bread crumbs ended up kinda burned, oiley and fell off, but the zucchini was fine.
+He asked, "My father just asked how to make the breading on fried zucchini stick (better).
+He just made some, but the bread crumbs didn't stick to the zucchini very well.
+He dipped zucchini slices into the egg and then bread crumbs.
+The bread crumbs ended up kind of burned, oily, and fell off, but the zucchini was fine.
 Thanks for any tips you can give."

 Breading Vegetables For Frying

-In order to get your breading to stick on your zucchini (eggplant, green tomatoes), first pat the veggies dry as much as possible.
-Then dredge them in a bit of seasoned flour (cornstarch or rice flour to make a crispier end product).
+First, pat the veggies dry as much as possible to get your breading to stick to your zucchini (eggplant, green tomatoes).
+Then dredge them in some seasoned flour (cornstarch or rice flour to make a crispier end product).

-Next dredge the vegetables in your wet batter - either an egg wash or egg-buttermilk combination or you can try a tempura batter consisting of 1 cup ice water, 1 egg and 1 cup flour.
+Next, dredge the vegetables in your wet batter - either an egg wash or egg-buttermilk combination or you can try a tempura batter consisting of 1 cup ice water, one egg, and 1 cup flour.

-Finish with a dunk in some panko (Japanese breadcrumbs) or other dried, seasoned fine bread crumbs.
+Finish with a dunk in panko (Japanese breadcrumbs) or other dried, seasoned fine breadcrumbs.

 I recommend deep frying for fried veggies since the outer coating will have a tendency to burn if they're sitting in a hot pan.
-If you are going to pan fry, use about 1/2 inch oil, keep your heat moderate and be very gentle when turning them.
+If you are going to pan fry, use about ½ inch oil, moderate your heat, and be very gentle when turning them.